pexip/os-python-hypothesis/hypothesis-python/docs/supported.rst

     and avoid poor interactions with Pytest fixtures.
   * Nose works fine with Hypothesis, and this is tested as part of the CI. ``yield`` based tests simply won't work.
-  * Integration with Django's testing requires use of the :ref:`hypothesis-django` package.
+  * Integration with Django's testing requires use of the :ref:`hypothesis-django` extra.
     The issue is that in Django's tests' normal mode of execution it will reset the database once per test rather than once per example, which is not what you want.
   * :pypi:`Coverage` works out of the box with Hypothesis; our own test suite has